Campus Policy on Scientific Misconduct

-2. Every member of the College community has the responsibility of reporting misconduct in scientific work.
+2. Every member of the University community has the responsibility of reporting misconduct in scientific work.
 No person raising serious allegations of misconduct will suffer any penalty; however, frivolous, mischievous or malicious misrepresentation in alleging misconduct will not be tolerated and may result in action against the perpetrator.

 4. These policies apply to scientific research and related scholarly writing conducted by any member of the University faculty or staff, students, technicians or others, inclusive of those having applied for or received PHS funding.
 They are not intended to address issues, such as the conduct of students in fulfilling course requirements, which are covered by other policies.

 5. These procedures for the institutional handling of allegations of scientific misconduct normally have four stages: